mamedev/buildtools/README.md

 <a name="optional-clang"/>
 ### Clang
-If you wish to compile/link with the alternative Clang, go ahead and download **STILL EXPERIMENTAL**:
+If you wish to compile/link with the alternative Clang, go ahead and download:

    **For x64**
    ```sh